kluzny/ada/README.md

 ## Roadmap

-- progress bar for model download
+- provide a checksum when the model is downloaded
 - command autocomplete
 - resumable/forkable conversations
 - multi-step tasks